Headless Body in Topless Bar: Plot

 The action unfolds in a shabby New York strip bar in real time.
-While a bartender dispenses drinks, a topless dancer (Jennifer McDonald) moves listlessly on stage for a handful of patrons: a businessman (David Selby), two hockey fans (Rustam Branaman, Taylor Nichols), and an old man using a wheelchair (Paul Williams).
-A Man (Raymond J. Barry) enters and announces a stick-up.
+While a bartender dispenses drinks, a topless dancer moves listlessly on stage for a handful of patrons: a businessman, two hockey fans, and an old man using a wheelchair.
+A Man enters and announces a stick-up.
 As the bartender reaches for a gun, the Man shoots and kills him.

 A night of psychological terror unfolds as the moods of the Man swing unpredictably between the friendly and the murderous.
 Forcing the group to play a game called "Nazi Truth", he humiliates the hostages as he peels away their inner secrets.

-Disrupting the situation, a young woman (April Grace) arrives to pick up her friend, the topless dancer, and is taken hostage along with the others.
-As the game of "Nazi Truth" continues, the Man reveals his own secret: as a youth he had been raped in jail.
+Disrupting the situation, a young woman arrives to pick up her friend, the topless dancer, and is taken hostage along with the others.
+As the game of "Nazi Truth" continues, the Man reveals his own secret: as a youth he was raped in jail.

 Discovering the young woman is a mortician's assistant, the Man suddenly explodes into a manic episode, obsessed with erasing evidence of his crime.
 Failing to extract the bullet from the bartender's skull, he forces the young woman to sever the bartender's head.
 He binds the hostages and puts plastic bags on their heads.
 Satisfied, he takes the head in a box and leaves.

 The hostages, suffocating and struggling for breath, are finally able to rip off their plastic hoods.
 They burst outside, uncertain what to do.
 Traumatized, they each go their separate ways, never calling the police.